rahulsinghchandraul/rasingh/_projects/vr_backend.md

 ## VR Experience

-An architectural experience, the VR aimed for photorealism and interior space exploration as it’s primary offerings.
+An architectural experience, the VR offering aimed for photorealism and interior space exploration as it’s primary offerings.
 These factors were empirically shown to be the most influential with buyers for shortlisting properties, and the experience was targeted as a precursor to actual site visits before purchases.
 To cover all aspects of the visit, three experience types were integrated into the application:
 * To-scale 3D model exploration
 * Multiple Panorama walkthrough
 * 360 Videos